DolphyWind/Electra-Lang/README.md

 ## Building on Windows

 If you are on Windows, please install [Git for Windows](https://gitforwindows.org/), [Mingw-w64](https://www.mingw-w64.org/downloads/), [CMake](https://cmake.org/download/) and add them to your PATH.
 Building with Visual Studio is currently NOT supported.
 Also, please note that Windows build is a bit unstable and might not work in your system.
-It worked on my Windows 10 and Windows 11 machines but for some reason it doesn't work on virtual machines.
+It worked on my Windows 10 and Windows 11 machines but for some reason it doesn't work on my virtual machines.
 To build electra on windows, follow the steps below.

 ```bash
 # Clone the repository and cd into it